OrdinaRoelant/MLStudioWorkshop/Versioning a model/workshop.md

 3) Versioning a model
 4) Running automated machine learning experiments

-In this part we are going to train a model from scratch by:
+In this part we are going to version a model by:

-     ✔ Creating a pipeline
-     ✔ Importing your data
-     ✔ Prepare the data for training
-     ✔ Training the actual model
-     ✔ Evaluating the model
+     ✔ TBD

 ###